-We are currently conducting a Phase 1b MAD trial to assess the safety, tolerability, PK and PD of CVL-231 in patients with schizophrenia.
-We will also conduct two PET receptor occupancy trials in healthy volunteers to inform dose levels for our later-stage clinical trials.
+We are currently conducting a Phase 1b MAD trial to assess the PK and PD of CVL-231 in patients with schizophrenia.
+We also plan to conduct two PET receptor occupancy trials in healthy volunteers to inform dose levels for our later-stage clinical trials.
 The below diagram summarizes the designs of these trials: